SKATES, SKATEBOARDS, ROLLERBLADES, COASTERS, SLEDS AND OTHER TOY VEHICLES:

-The Clarks Summit Borough is looking for a volunteer who is interested in representing the Borough with the Abington Regional Wastewater Authority (ARWA).
+The Clarks Summit Borough is looking for a volunteer who is interested in becoming the EMA Director.
 If you are interested please contact the Borough at 570-586-9316, M-F, 9am-3pm.
 Thank you.

 Attached please find a brief article on imposters posing as utility workers.